 Council has considered our ability to collect rates, but there is little feedback thus far that our ratepayers are unable to pay rates as they fall due.
-Council considered how they could support Southland ratepayers who were financially affected by COVID-19 and the following initiatives have been implemented:
+Council considered how they could support Southland ratepayers who were financially affected by COVID-19.
+The initiative was implemented in 2020 to enable people to pay rates in three instalments which continues to be offered.